 Success doesn’t require learning a lot, just a few.
 That’s great news for someone like myself who is strategically lazy.

-Making things simple is what my time management system is all about.
+My time management system is all about that – simplicity.
 I have no interest in spending a lot of time learning many things.
-Just give me a few things that can make a big difference in how things turn out.
+What are the few things that can make a big difference in how things turn out.

 I can do that.
 In fact, that’s how I stay in shape.
 Each day, I devote about 20 minutes to working out.
 Nothing too strenuous, just some stretching, a few yoga positions, some punches and then some “kata” practice (Karate) so adding a little bit more to my regiment sounds doable.